 Game-Improvement Irons

-Game-improvement irons use a wide sole, thick top line, and hollow or heavily perimeter-weighted construction to maximize forgiveness and launch — the recommended category for the large majority of recreational golfers.
+Game-improvement irons use a wide sole, thick top line, and hollow or heavily perimeter-weighted construction to maximize forgiveness and launch.
+This means the recommended category for the large majority of recreational golfers.

-Game-improvement irons occupy the most forgiving end of the iron spectrum, built with a wide sole for turf interaction forgiveness, a thicker top line and larger overall head profile, and internal construction — often a hollow body or heavily perimeter-weighted cavity — that pushes weight to the extreme perimeter of the clubhead.
+Game-improvement irons occupy the most forgiving end of the iron spectrum, built with a wide sole for turf interaction forgiveness, a thicker top line and larger overall head profile, and internal construction.
+This means often a hollow body or heavily perimeter-weighted cavity.
+This means that pushes weight to the extreme perimeter of the clubhead.
 This design maximizes moment of inertia (resistance to twisting on off-center hits) and typically produces a higher, more forgiving launch than a traditional muscle-back or compact cavity design.

-The practical benefit for the golfer who mishits the center of the face regularly — which is the large majority of recreational players on the large majority of swings — is that game-improvement irons retain much more ball speed and directional accuracy on toe and heel strikes than a less forgiving design would.
-A golfer who catches the ball slightly off-center with a game-improvement iron might lose only a few yards and a small directional error, while the same strike with a compact players iron could lose 15-plus yards and miss the target significantly.
+The practical benefit for the golfer who mishits the center of the face regularly.
+This means which is the large majority of recreational players on the large majority of swings.
+This means is that game-improvement irons retain much more ball speed and directional accuracy on toe and heel strikes than a less forgiving design would.
+A golfer who catches the ball slightly off-center with a game-improvement iron might lose only a few yards and a small directional error.
+At the same time, the same strike with a compact players iron could lose 15-plus yards and miss the target by a lot.

-The common misconception that game-improvement irons are only for beginners undersells the category: many single-digit handicap golfers play game-improvement or "super game-improvement" irons, particularly in longer irons where forgiveness matters most, and pair them with more compact, workable options only in the shortest irons where precision and feel take priority.
-Choosing iron category by actual mishit pattern and handicap — rather than by what looks most "tour-like" — is one of the more reliable ways for a recreational golfer to lower scores through equipment alone.
+The common misconception that game-improvement irons are only for beginners undersells the category.
+This means many single-digit handicap golfers play game-improvement or "super game-improvement" irons, especially in longer irons where forgiveness matters most, and pair them with more compact, workable options only in the shortest irons where precision and feel take priority.
+Choosing iron category by actual mishit pattern and handicap.
+Instead of by what looks most "tour-like".
+This means is one of the more reliable ways for a recreational golfer to lower scores through equipment alone.

 Example